Persist-Lab/persist-lab.github.io/_pages/about.md

 </font> <br/>

 <font>
-A very special lab milestone: Congratulations to <b>Dr. Joseph Gatto</b>, my first PhD student, on successfully completing his PhD!
+A <b>very special lab milestone</b>b: Congratulations to <b>Dr. Joseph Gatto</b>, my first PhD student, on successfully completing his PhD!
 It has been a true pleasure—and a lot of fun—to work with Joey throughout his PhD journey.
-I am excited to see him begin his next chapter as a Machine Learning Scientist at Abridge.</font> <br/> <br/>
+I am excited to see him begin his next chapter as a <b>Machine Learning Scientist at Abridge</b>.</font> <br/> <br/>

 <font color="brown"><i> May, 2026</i></font> <br/>
 <font>